-Raymond Williams, a leader and scholar of cultural studies, proposed and supported an explanation for the mechanisms behind cultural change in his book Marxism and Literature.
-Three components of culture are constantly in play: The dominant, the residual, and the emergent.
+Raymond Williams, a leader and scholar of cultural studies, proposed and supported an explanation for the mechanisms behind cultural change in his book Marxism and Literature, where he identified three components of culture at play: the dominant, the residual, and the emergent.
 The dominant culture reflects the mainstream set of beliefs and attitudes, while the residual, he writes, is that which “has been effectively formed in the past” but remains “an effective element of the present” (122).
 The emergent is the cultural process that is “alternative or oppositional to the dominant elements,” and it may feed into the mainstream as it is incorporated (Williams 124).
 Cascadia developed as an emergent component of Pacific Northwestern Culture, but we can see its effect on the dominant already.
 According to Tom Lynch, Cheryll Glotfelty, and Karla Armbruster in their book, The Bioregional Imagination: Literature, Ecology, and Place, principles of “community, sustainability, local culture, local food system, ‘green’ cities, renewable energy, habitat restoration, ecological awareness, grassroots activism” have become widespread in the Pacific Northwest “due to the efforts and example of bioregionalists”(4).
 I see these principles influencing my community on a regular basis, but it is also important to note how closely they reflect Cascadia’s beginnings in eco-spirituality and reactions to globalization.

 The factors driving Cascadia’s development are far more complex than secessionism.
-When the movement’s members debate the technicalities of a high-speed train connecting Vancouver, Seattle, and Portland on Reddit, or Cascadian hipsters start a woodland “Rainingman” festival in honor of the bioregion, I do not see cultural conflict with the rest of the United States that would warrant secession, but cultural togetherness within Cascadia.
+When the movement’s members debate the technicalities of a high-speed train connecting Vancouver, Seattle, and Portland on Reddit, or Cascadian hipsters start a woodland “Rainingman” festival in honor of the bioregion, I do not see a cultural conflict with the rest of the United States that would warrant secession, but cultural togetherness within Cascadia.
 As the movement progresses, it may—like most—branch off into more distinct subgroups or exert greater influence on the region’s mainstream culture.
 As of today, an in-depth account of Cascadia’s subgroups has yet to be pieced together.
 As CascadiaNow succinctly put it, “together it [Cascadia] is what we make of it,” and what is ‘being made’ of Cascadia—presently and in times to come—will illuminate the changing attitudes, worries, and values of the unique people of the Pacific Northwest.

+Laura:

+Excellent work!
+Your writing is stellar.
+Not only are all your rhetorical choices appropriate for your chosen audience of cultural studies scholars, but you make a few moves that I thought were really lovely and well-conceived, namely your incorporate of the first person was very well done, and so were some of your more lyrical passages about your perceptions of the movement and what it means.
+I have no major revisions to recommend for you.
+Anything is a small point and noted in the margins.
+Overall: this would work well for any of the outcomes.

 Works Cited